Compassion, kindness and respect live at Olivet Care

 Maintaining Independence

-What to look for in this stage?
+What to look for in this stage.

-- Involve the elder person in the decision-making process
+- Involve you in the decision-making process.

 Things are getting harder